-One of the great things about buying online with the auction system is that you can get items for much less than they sell for in retail stores!
-Check out our list of the best X ways to save money by using eBay:
+A great thing about buying online with the auction system is that you can get items for much less than they sell for in retail stores!
+Check out our list of the best 4 ways to save money by using eBay:

-When you’re looking for something specific on eBay and you find it, you get excited because you found exactly what you’re looking for!
+When you’re looking for something specific and you find it, you get excited because you found exactly what you’re looking for!
 But don’t just bid right away.
 Be sure to check out suggestions, or look for other sellers who are showcasing the same (or similar) products.
-You may be able to find the same thing for a much better price, especially if there are new sellers out there looking to build their reputations on eBay.
+You may be able to find the same thing for a much better price, especially if there are new sellers out there looking to build their reputations on.

 Sometimes, you can find coupons on other websites that you can use at the eBay checkout.
-Be sure to check popular coupon websites periodically, or do a simple search in your web browser for “eBay coupons” to help you find even better deals on eBay.
-To learn more about eBay coupons, check out our article on how to obtain eBay coupons.
+Be sure to check popular coupon websites periodically, or do a simple search in your web browser for “eBay coupons” to help you find even better deals.

 eBay has an option called “Best Offer,” which allows you to make an offer to a seller to see if they will agree to sell it to you for that price.
 You can even offer less than the asking price!
 Simply make your offer and wait for them to accept, reject, or counter your offer.
 It is always up to the seller, but it may be worth a shot!
 To learn more, consider reading our article on eBay Best Offers here.